Balgone House Saturday 7th June, 2 PM for 2.30 PM

 Dunbar Harbour Saturday 5th July, 2 PM for 2.30 PM

 Led by Alasdair Swan a recent long standing Trustee of Dunbar Harbour Trust.
 The history and developments of the harbour will be described.
-As sea birds will be very active at this time it is hoped that bird expert Mr Maule will be in attendance.
-Further, it is hoped that fishermen James and Robert Davies will be present to give a current / historical view of fishing.
+As sea birds will be very active at this time it is hoped that bird expert will be in attendance.
+Further, it is hoped that active will be present to give a current / historical view of fishing.
 The appearance of the harbour seals is not guaranteed.

 The event will end with refreshments and chat – details TBC.